-2014 was the centenary of the birth of Wales’s unofficial national poet: Dylan Thomas.
-Often remembered for his boozy bohemian behaviour in London and New York, his greatest poetry was written in suburban Swansea and an isolated boathouse.
+Wales’s unofficial national poet: Dylan Thomas is often remembered for his boozy bohemian behaviour in London and New York.
+His greatest poetry was written in suburban Swansea and an isolated boathouse.

 Dylan called Swansea his ‘ugly, lovely, town’ – an industrial revolution city dusty with coal mines and fogged by metal smelters.
 He grew up at 5 Cwmdonkin Drive; a polite Edwardian house which clings on to the side of a hill at such a madcap angle it should long ago have slipped into the bay.

 Baby Thomas’s view of the world was framed by the criss-cross glass panes which look down from the first-floor front bedroom onto Cwmdonkin Park.
 Little Dylan spent his childhood adventuring here.
 His schoolmaster father urged his son to go to university, but Thomas junior soon discovered the nearby Uplands Tavern where a lifelong love affair with beer began.

 The Thomas pub trail leads to the port.
 In Dylan’s day the haunt of sailor’s molls, it is now a shiny dockside marina.
 If Swansea turned a blind eye to its wayward son when he was alive, they’re making up for it now: outside the Dylan Thomas Theatre, in Dylan Thomas Square, is a squat, gun-metal statue of the poet.
 Visitors rub his foot for good luck, and pay homage by offering him a sip of beer.